gbmeow/newrepo/README.md

 To understand that is happening:
    At the top of the page -  "volumes" - defines volumes that should be created
-    it is where you create the volumes
+    it is where you create the volumes.
+VOLUMES are created and will persist data, even if you deleted the container iteself, the volumes are independent of container lifecycle.

    Inside the "containerDefinitions":
      it is where  - are only allowed to mount - "volumes" - that were created above